 Thomas Cassidy, who did much other work of this sort for me, produced most of the code for that first version of the Bangle watch.
 When he left the project, David Schonborn finished it.
 Later in 1205_z , the Bangle.js version 2 hardware came out, sporting several important improvements.
 I ported my code to the new watch.
-The face looked the same, showing the date according to my Holocene calendar (see previous issue), followed by dozenal digital time.
-3

-That should have ended the watch project, but it didn't, because I've always wanted a wristwatch in dozenal time that looks analog.
+The face looked the same, showing the date according to my Holocene calendar (see previous issue), followed by dozenal digital time.3 didn't, because I've always wanted a wristwatch in dozenal time that looks analog.
 Indeed, the very first dozenal timepiece I had someone create, at the University of Illinois, was a large analog clock whose face I clumsily redrew and whose mechanismwas